dedis/kyber/README.md

 [Coding](https://github.com/dedis/Coding).
 In short, we use the github-issues to communicate and pull-requests to do code-review.
 Travis makes sure that everything goes smoothly.
 And we'd like to have good code-coverage.

+# Contact

+You can contact us at https://groups.google.com/forum/#!forum/cothority